seedstack/pep/seedstack_pep_003_seed_fix_tool.md

-# SEED Fix public enhancement proposal
+# SEED Fix project enhancement proposal

-PEP: 001
+* PEP: 003
-Title: SEED fix
+* Title: SEED fix
-Author: Pierre Thirouin <pierre.thirouin@ext.mpsa.com>
+* Author: Pierre Thirouin <pierre.thirouin@ext.mpsa.com>
-Priority: High
+* Priority: High

 ## Abstract

-Create a "seed" tool in Go that will be used by SeedStack users for common project tasks.
+Create a tool in Go that will be used by SeedStack users for common project tasks.
 This tool will be a command line executable providing the following sub command: